Building Hope Project—Website Redesign

 Enhance Usability

-To ground the redesign in real needs, I started with stakeholder interviews and a consultation questionnaire.
+To ground the redesign in real needs, I started with stakeholder interviews, a consultation questionnaire, and a UX audit.
 These revealed issues with outdated content, unclear storytelling, and poor visual hierarchy.
 I then conducted user-focused research to understand donor motivations, emotional triggers, and barriers to engagement.

 Discovery